TechnicalPursuit/TIBET/INSTALL.md

 ###### TIBET CLI / Server

-The TIBET CLI, TIBET Data Server (TDS), TIBET Workflow System (TWS) and other server-side components are **fully-supported on MacOS and common Linux variants**.
+The TIBET CLI, TIBET Data Server (TDS), TIBET Workflow System (TWS) and other server-side components are **fully-supported on Windows, MacOS and common Linux variants**.

-For Microsoft Windows we recommend using Docker or similar container technology.
-Pre-built <a href="https://hub.docker.com/r/technicalpursuit/tibet">Docker images are available</a>.
-Native Windows support is being considered but has no release date planned. <a href="http://www.technicalpursuit.com/contact.xhtml">Contact us</a> if you require native Windows TDS, TWS, or CLI components.

 ###### TIBET Client / Sherpa